TwistedKnee/ttp.twistedknee.github.io/bscp/xss.md

 - since replace() only looks for first accorance of the brackets placing dumby ones beforehand will let us continue injecting our payload with no issues: `<><img src=1 onerror=alert(1)>`

+### Reflected XSS into HTML context with most tags and attributes blocked

+This I should write a methodology also for, with finding blocked attributes